mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

     - **Stack: aws-etl-bucket-stack**

-      This stack will create an S3 bucket that will be used by Glue to persist the incoming customer and order details.
+      This stack will create an S3 bucket that will be used by AWS Glue jobs to persist the incoming customer and order details.

       ```bash
       cdk deploy aws-etl-bucket-stack